-Instant Pot chili mac is an easy weeknight recipe that’s ready in under 30 minutes.
-This vegetarian version is made with go veggie cheese, so it’s lactose-free!
+Instant Pot Chili Mac is an easy weeknight recipe that’s ready in under 30 minutes.
+You’ll love this vegetarian take on the classic recipe.

 I created this recipe for my client GO VEGGIE.
 Thank you for supporting the brands that keep me inspired in the kitchen.

 I’ve been in a big Tex-Mex mood lately.
 Sorry, not sorry.

 This Instant pot chili mac is comfort food at its best.
 It’s full of pasta, fire-roasted tomatoes, beans, corn, and two kinds of cheese for extra cheesy goodness.
 Plus it’s made in an Instant Pot!

 This is an easy one-pot meal to make on a busy weeknight.

 It also makes a ton of leftovers to enjoy throughout the week and it reheats well.